wbailer/ToDY/dataset/README.md

-# ToYD Dataset
+# ToDY Dataset

-Release of the additional annotation files of the ToYD Dataset.
+Release of the additional annotation files of the ToDY Dataset.
 The dataset is derived from the [Skyfinder dataset](https://cs.valdosta.edu/~rpmihail/skyfinder/).

 ## Annotations